 “Airline travel, concert going, common purchases—seemingly almost everywhere— consumers are compelled to pay hidden excessive charges.
 Our bill will help end this price gouging—forcing full disclosure upfront and restricting abusive fees.
 It will mandate basic common sense fairness and transparency, which consumers rightly demand and deserve,” said Blumenthal.
 While Whitehouse added “Our Junk Fee Prevention Act would provide consumers with the transparency they deserve when making a purchase."

 The legislation still has a way to go before it gets passed, but if it does it will bring huge benefits to consumers and the economy alike.
 On the consumer side the passing of this law will mean better transparency.
 Consumers will finally get a real sense of what something will cost them at the decision making stage - be it a holiday, concert or a financial service.
 This will allow consumers to make better lifestyle decisions, improve their budgeting and generally live better within their means.
-With regards to the economy, the passing of this law will allow fairer competition between businesses.
-It will ensure that more transparent and honest businesses are not penalized for their transparency by appearing to have higher prices and will level the playing field.

 How has America reacted to the potential JFPA?